Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-09-setting-up-VS-Code.md

 ## Step 2: Install uv
 [`uv`](https://github.com/astral-sh/uv) is a modern, fast library manager for Python.
-The reason we use `uv` is because it calculates which versions of libraries work together, then essentially freezes the library versions so that the code will always run.
+The reason we use `uv` is because it calculates which version of Python and which versions of specific libraries work together, then essentially freezes the library versions so that the code will always run.
 If the library versions are updated, their interdependencies may be broken and the code may not run properly.
 1. Open a new terminal in VS Code (`Terminal > New Terminal` or ``` Ctrl + Shift + ` ```)
-2. Run the following command:
+2. Run the following command to install `uv`:
    ```powershell
    powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
    ```